Equal-area method for scalar conservation laws: The algorithm

 \section{The algorithm}

 We shall now describe the algorithm based on the procedure introduced in the previous section.
-The solution at some fixed time $t_0$ is obtained directly, without need to proceed in time.
+The solution at some fixed time $t_0$ is obtained directly, without the need to march forward in time.

 We start by taking a polygonal approximation $K_0$ for the continuous curve